Meet the Edcamp Kentucky Team!

 Mike built his first website in 1997, started podcasting in 2006 and was featured in the iTunes podcast directory, and has built numerous sites on topics such as HDTVs, digital cameras, personal computers, tablets, portable media players, and other consumer electronics.
 With an extensive background in web technologies, podcasting, blogging, and video production, Mike started his blog, PikeMall Tech, in 2013 and devoted it to educational technology topics.

-Mike is a Google Certified Educator and frequent presenter at educational technology conferences and loves teaching teachers how to use tech tools.
-An unashamed geek, Mike loves Star Wars, Star Trek, Lord of the Rings, Doctor Who, and basically any other geek topic and can speak about them at length.
+Mike is a Google Certified Innnovator & Educator, Flipgrid Ambassador, blogger, social media influencer, and frequent presenter at educational technology conferences and loves teaching teachers how to use tech tools in meaningful ways.
+An unashamed geek, Mike loves Star Wars, Star Trek, Lord of the Rings, Doctor Who, Marvel comics, and basically any other geek topic and can speak about them at length.
 He is married to Amanda and is daddy to Lainey.
+By day, he teaches math and integrates technology at Bardstown City Schools.
+By night, he is a technology and social media consultant, amateur Minecrafter, and the world’s 9th worst golfer.
+Seriously.

 Contact MikeMike Paul pikemalltech.com @mikepaul onTwitter Google+ LinkedIn